TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/collector/README_TFM.md

 > The [Example Usage](#ExampleUsage) section of this document explains how to use the user interface, although both the button presses and the UART perform the
 > same actions.

-* `CONFIG_GPIO_RLED` - Set when the collector application is initialized.
+* `CONFIG_LED_RED` - Set when the collector application is initialized.
 Flashes when the network is open for joining.
-* `CONFIG_GPIO_BTN1` - Press to initialize the collector application.
+* `CONFIG_BTN_LEFT` - Press to initialize the collector application.
-* `CONFIG_GPIO_BTN2` - Press to allow new devices to join the network.
-While the network is open for joining, `CONFIG_GPIO_RLED` will flash.
+* `CONFIG_BTN_RIGHT` - Press to allow new devices to join the network.
+While the network is open for joining, `CONFIG_LED_RED` will flash.
 Press again to disallow joining.

-> If `CONFIG_GPIO_BTN2` is held while power is applied to the Launchpad, NV Flash will be erased.
+> To erase NV flash, Hold `CONFIG_BTN_RIGHT` down, then press and release the reset button.
+Wait a second then release BTN-2.
+You should see a CUI message indicating NV erase.
+If BTN-2 is not held down constantly during the boot process the NVS flash will not be erased.

 ## <a name="Resources&JumperSettings"></a>Resources & Jumper Settings